zbole/DADCUnet/README.md

 - **Decoder**: Refines the extracted features using attention mechanisms to model spatial and channel dependencies.

 ## Dataset
 The model was evaluated using a high-resolution urban building dataset from cities like Beijing, Shanghai, Shenzhen, and Wuhan, consisting of 7,260 image patches with 63,886 labeled buildings.
-This dataset includes MS COCO 2017 formatted annotation files and binary building masks.We will upload the relevent dataset on huggingface soon.
+This dataset includes MS COCO 2017 formatted annotation files and binary building masks.You can download the dataset in https://www.scidb.cn/en/detail?dataSetId=806674532768153600 with download link https://china.scidb.cn/download?fileId=605eb02f7da87f2745b580b3&traceId=effefb13-57d8-45c6-9f87-62d24fabc8dc.

 ## Installation